 1. All-hands customer support

 Think about how most people can watch violence in movies without batting an eyelash, but witnessing it in person often leads to stress, shock, and sometimes more complicated and long-lasting psychological issues.
+Reading and hearing about customer stories, problems, and complaints secondhand is not the same as experiencing them firsthand.

 That’s why getting every employee, from CEO to intern, to routinely do customer support is the most effective method for building customer empathy at scale.
 It gives every team member time to connect and listen to customers, as well as context to understand customers better from firsthand conversations.